snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 1. The activity sidebar shows a list of API calls that updates as you play the game.
 Each API call is tagged and color coded to indicate which PlayFab SDK it is related to.
 1. You can select one of the API calls in the list to view the full API request and response.
-1. Selecting **View title F8941** will open the title in Game Manager, the developer portal, where you can see how the different features are configured.
+1. Selecting **View title F8941** will open the title in Game Manager where you can see how the different features are configured.
 This is where you'll be prompted to sign in with a PlayFab developer account.
 1. **Clear** will remove all the current notifications from the activity bar.

 <!---
 You’ll also notice throughout the game these various callouts.
 Each of these indicates where a specific PlayFab feature is used to power a certain aspect of the game and hovering over will show more information and take you to the related pages in Game Manager.